Baby Keem discography

-American rapper and record producer Baby Keem has released one studio album, two mixtapes, four extended plays (EP), and ten singles.
+American rapper and record producer Baby Keem has released two studio albums, two mixtapes, four extended plays (EP), and ten singles.
 According to the Recording Industry Association of America (RIAA), he has sold one million certified albums and five million certified singles in the United States.
-As of 2024, Keem is working on his second album.

-Following the release of several EPs and mixtapes, Baby Keem gained mainstream attention through his second mixtape, Die for My Bitch, which included the sleeper hit lead single, "Orange Soda".
+Following the release of several extended plays and mixtapes, Keem gained mainstream attention through his second mixtape, Die for My Bitch (2019), which includes the sleeper hit lead single, "Orange Soda".
 The song became his first to chart on the US Billboard Hot 100, while the mixtape marked his first appearance on the Billboard 200.
-Baby Keem continued to rise in prominence with his debut studio album The Melodic Blue, released through PGLang and Columbia Records on September 10, 2021.
+Keem continues to rise in prominence with his debut studio album, The Melodic Blue, released through PGLang and Columbia Records on September 10, 2021.
 The album was positively received by music critics and marked his first top-10 album on the Billboard 200.
-It spawned the commercially successful singles "Durag Activity" with Travis Scott and "Family Ties" with Kendrick Lamar; the latter marked Keem's first top-20 single on the Billboard Hot 100.
+It spawned the commercially successful singles "Durag Activity" (with Travis Scott) and "Family Ties" (with Kendrick Lamar); the latter marked Keem's first top-20 single on the Billboard Hot 100.
+His second studio album, Casino, was released on February 20, 2026.